 The Finance and Business Committee is responsible for the overall budget distribution but not the fine detail of how school funds are spent.
 This committee meets termly and informs the Trustees as to the financial performance of the school, making sure its money is well spent.

-Everyone involved in governance works in close partnership with our Executive Headteacher, Head of School, staff and the Local Authority.
+Everyone involved in governance works in close partnership with our Headteacher, staff and the Local Authority.
 We maintain a positive relationship with the school leaders which is based on trust, openness and transparency, combined with positive challenges.
 Whilst the School Leadership is responsible for the day to day running of the school, strong governance ensures the school functions well and maintains the proper range of academic and social objectives.

 All members of the MAT perform their duties as volunteers but involvement can be highly rewarding and satisfying, with the opportunity to influence the direction our school is taking, as well as the benefits of both personal and professional development.